cloudify-cosmo/docs.getcloudify.org/content/plugins/azure.md

 **Example**

-This example includes shows adding additional parameters, and explicitly defining the azure_config.
+This example shows adding additional parameters, and explicitly defining the azure_config.

 {{< gsHighlight  yaml  >}}